JanssenProject/jans/docs/im/im-group.md

 ```

+## Query Group Resources

-  1. **Query Group Resources**: It shows all the group resources and its perspective user resources.
+It shows all the group resources and its perspective user resources.
 To find list of resources with custom filter, it supports advanced search with few properties:

     1. attributes
     2. excludeattributes